-SEWA Rural started in 1980 with a remote mobile bus similar to one below.
+SEWA Rural started in 1980 with a remote mobile bus similar to the one below.

 Mobile Healthcare Pilot 2010

 In 2010 SEWA Rural under the leadership of Dr. Shrey Desai started a mobile healthcare program with a strong focus on "Impact Measurement" as part of a core mission.
-Dr. Shrey who completed Masters in Public Health in John Hopkins University and returned for good with the support of his wife and a key team member Dr. Gayatri Desai.
-While for several year project remained at a pilot level with many iterative improvements.
+Dr. Shrey completed a Master's in Public Health at John Hopkins University and returned for good with the support of his wife and a key team member Dr. Gayatri Desai.
+While for several years project remained at a pilot level with many iterative improvements.

 Improving Results through Tight Feedback Loop - Impact Measurement

 SEWA Rural focuses on many healthcare topics.
-For more details read more more: SEWA Rural Community health project
+For more details read more:

 Discuss past result and results after ImTheko (mobile pilot)

 SEWA Rural for several years focused on building a robust community health worker training program.
 With a help of a local vendor, it started building a healthcare data application.
-From the beginning the focus of the program was on improving training, gaining confidence and adoption within selected partner program.
+From the beginning, the focus of the program was on improving training, gaining confidence, and adopting within the selected partner program.
 Dr. Shrey along with his data management team started to see strong preference from community health workers ( ASHA workers ).

 Scaling Mobile Healthcare Program

-In 2013, with the deeper partnership with Department of Health and Family Welfare, Govt. of Gujarat, “ImTeCHO” initiative was first rolled out to the 22 PHCs (700 villages) in high focus tribal talukas of Bharuch, Valsad and Narmada dists.
-Thus in total about 600 ASHAs are trained on the smart phones delivering maternal, new born, infant and child care at the doorsteps.
+In 2013, with the deeper partnership with the Department of Health and Family Welfare, Govt. of Gujarat, “ImTeCHO” initiative was first rolled out to the 22 PHCs (700 villages) in high focus tribal talukas of Bharuch, Valsad, and Narmada districts.
+Thus in total, about 600 ASHAs are trained on smartphones delivering maternal, newborn, infant, and child care at the doorsteps.